Vicinity Location: The trailhead is about 80 miles southeast of Portland, Oregon in the Willamette National Forest.

 Turn left into the Maxwell Butte Sno-Park also known as Maxwell Snowpark.
 Overnight parking is at the far end of the parking area.

 A current Sno-Park permit is required to be displayed between November 1 and April 30.
-Oregon permits cost $4 a day, $9 for three days or $25 for the season.
+Oregon permits cost $4 a day, $9 for three days or $25 for the season and can be bought on-line.

 There is an outhouse at the trailhead.